You want to use Hyaluronic Acid injections for your face or your figure and you hesitate, you ask yourself questions.

 The longevity of a filler depends on its composition, the metabolism of the person and the location of the injection (cheek, chin, eyes, etc.).

-Redness or hematoma at injection sites.
+Redness or bruising at the injection sites.

 Injection into an artery or vein (rare but serious complication).

-Granted, they can both be used for wrinkles or lips.
+True, they can both be used for wrinkles or lips.
 And although they share many similarities, they offer different benefits and results.

 What is Botox?